MartinVrb/Mini-Python-Projects/README.md

 ## 🎲 **3.
 Guess a Number Game**

-🧠 Welcome to the **Guess a Number Game** game!
+🧠 Welcome to the **Guess a Number Game**!
 Embark on an exciting adventure of wits and luck with this interactive number-guessing challenge!
 Perfect for beginners learning Python or seasoned coders looking for a fun project, this game combines logic, randomness, and user interaction to create an engaging experience.
 Whether you're testing your intuition or honing your strategy, this game is sure to entertain! 🤹

 ---